Open-Network-Models-and-Interfaces-ONMI/onmi-iisomi-xhaul-uml-yang/03-WTP-PoC/test/README.md

 node <test_case>
 ```

-Logfiles produced by the scripts can be found under folder: ./automated_test/netconf_client/core/logs.
+Logfiles produced by the scripts can be found under folder: ./automated_tests/logs.

 Static configuration values for all the scripts are to be set in ./config.json file.

-Script <01-standalone-YANG-parser.js> DOES NOT require the mounted DVM03 resource in place and can be executed from a terminal.
+Script <01-standalone-YANG-parser.js> DOES NOT require the mounted DVM03 resource in place and can be executed from a terminal (see file header for purpose description).

-(For the above script only, ./automated_test/input/test-cases.json file must be set to specify the YANG models/containers to be parsed.)
+For the above script only, ./automated_test/input/test-cases.json file must be set to specify the YANG models/containers to be parsed.

-Script <02-netconfserver-YANG-parser.js> requires the mounted DVM03 resource in place.
+Script <02-netconfserver-YANG-parser.js> requires the mounted DVM03 resource in place (see file header for purpose description).

-Script <03-netconfserver-YANG.js> requires the mounted DVM03 resource in place
+Script <03-netconfserver-YANG.js> requires the mounted DVM03 resource in place (see file header for purpose description).

-In order to mount the netconf server it is possible to leverage the script: './test-env/base-mediator/mediator-mount.sh ./config.json' after having filled properly the ./config.json file
+In order to mount the PoC3 netconf server (DVM03) it is possible to leverage the script: './test-env/base-mediator/mediator-mount.sh ./config.json' after having filled properly the ./config.json file